Taiwan Railway: Infrastructure and scheduling

 unforeseen delays and out-of-sequence trains by dynamically utilizing available infrastructure.

-TRA has recently installed advanced signalling on the northernmost portion of the West Coast line around Taipei, and has performed extensive capacity analysis to maximize train throughputs.
+TR has recently installed advanced signalling on the northernmost portion of the West Coast line around Taipei, and has performed extensive capacity analysis to maximize train throughputs.

 Passing tracks at local stations

-Double-ended sidings (loops) good for typical passenger trains (10~12 cars) are provided at 3~8 mile intervals, at local stations.
+Double-ended sidings (loops) good for typical passenger trains (10–12 cars) are provided at 3–8 mile intervals, at local stations.
 Some stations have an island platform serving middle siding tracks, and straight-through outside bypass tracks.
 Schedules provide extra dwell time for trains to hold until an express passes, also serving as en route recovery time, improving reliability.
 Some stations in single-track territory feature three passing tracks, allowing freight or other equipment to be stowed while opposing passenger trains pass one another.
-Close proximity of sidings allow TRA to squeeze 5~6 tph (both directions, mixed traffic) out of single-tracks.
+Close proximity of sidings allows TR to squeeze 5–6 tph (both directions, mixed traffic) out of single-tracks.